coecms/nccompress/README.rst

 With large variables, which usually means large files (> 1GB) it is a good idea to specify a larger buffer size with the ``-b`` option, as it will run faster.
-On raijin this may mean you need to run interactively with a higher memory (~10GB) or submit it as a copyq job.
+On Gadi, this may mean you need to submit an interactive job on the compute nodes with a higher memory (~10GB) or submit it as a copyq job.
 A typical buffer size might be 1000 -> 5000 (1->5 GB).

 It is also possible to use wildcards type operations, e.g.